 Why Hike Blue Lakes and Blue Lakes Pass

 Turquoise lakes nestled in dramatic glacial cirques, wildflower-filled meadows ringed by craggy peaks and a pass with see-forever views puts Blue Lakes atop my "to do list" on every trip to southwest Colorado.

 The hike, one of the few in the Mount Sneffels Wilderness, culminates at spectacular Blue Lakes Pass (13,000-ft.) located on a steep ridge extending south from Mt.
 Sneffels (14,150-ft).
-Along the way the trail visits three scenic lakes cradled in beautiful glacial basin set amid rugged peaks soaring over 13,000-ft.
+Along the way the trail visits three scenic lakes cradled in beautiful glacial basin set amid rugged 13,000-ft. peaks.

 Buy the Book